 Movies in the Square

 Movies in the Square returns to Springer Market Square on Thursday evenings.
-Bring your own lawn chair!
+Bring your friends and family, grab a blanket or lawn chairs, and settle in for an unforgettable movie experience.

 Springer Market Square, 216 Ontario St, Kingston